roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Dillon ****** byNonStopFunGuy© The stud looked down at me behind him, smiling when he saw me staring at the fucking.
+The stud looked down at me behind him, smiling when he saw me staring at the fucking.
 "Like your little bitch getting fucked, don't you?"
 He cackled, smacking her asscheek again, drawing a momentary cry of pain from Kitty.
 "Baby, your husband likes you whoring yourself for a big cock -- this is what he wants you to have!"

  "Uh huh -- yeah!"
 Kitty was whining, her face against the sofa, eyes closed, pressing her small asscheeks backwards with Dillon's powerful body smacking into her repeatedly.
 "Yeah -- fuckkk -- fuck me, Dillon, baby -- fuck your hot little slut!"